Plant Species Recognition with Optimized 3D Polynomial Neural Networks and Variably Overlapping Time-Coherent Sliding Window: Related Work

-The work presented in this paper differs from the related papers in two ways: \begin{enumerate} \item The WSISCMC dataset contains images of entire plants that trace different growth stages such that a trained classifier may be able to integrate the temporal evolution of a species organs in its inference, and may produce features richer than the ones that are only determined from separate organs such as leaves. \item Concomitantly, the neural network architectures that we used are constructed in various stages of simplicity.
-Starting from a simple 2DCNN architecture, a different data representation suitable for a simple 3DCNN architecture is built, then both architectures are extended to NDPNNs.
-Finally, highly complex architectures such as InceptionV3 and ResNet50V2 are considered. \end{enumerate}
+The work presented in this paper differs from the related papers on plant species recognition in four ways: \begin{enumerate} \item The WSISCMC dataset contains images of entire plants that trace different growth stages such that a trained classifier may be able to integrate the temporal evolution of a species organs in its inference, and may produce features richer than the ones that are only determined from separate organs such as leaves.
+Furthermore, the images are all captured in a blue background which enables the transfer of the acquired knowledge by trained models to the real world via background subtraction or domain translation. \item Instead of relying on resizing the images in the dataset, we theoretically develop and use the VOTCSW method which creates a 3D representation of a common fixed size for all the images in the dataset with little to no loss of information (compared to resizing). \item We use a novel deep learning model called 1DPNN and we extend it to NDPNN. \item Concomitantly, the neural network architectures that we used are constructed in various stages of simplicity to allow an ablation study.
+Starting from a simple 2DCNN architecture, a simple 3DCNN architecture relying on a different data representation is built, then both architectures are extended to NDPNNs.
+Finally, highly complex architectures such as InceptionV3 and ResNet50V2 are also considered. \end{enumerate}